 It's easy to learn.
 It's easy to code.
 It has tremendous community support: a lot of libraries you can use to not create some things from scratch.
 A lot of tutorials.
-A lot of answers on the Internet to any kind of questions.
-And, a possibility to create mobile, web, desktop apps: frontends and backends(Node.JS).
+A lot of answers on the Internet to any kind of question.
+And, the possibility to create mobile, web, and desktop apps: frontends and backends(Node.JS).

 Q: What do frontend and backend mean?

-A frontend is a visual representation of an application.
-A website you see now is a frontend part of the app: its text, sections, the menu at the top, etc. This website has a backend.
-It handles manipulation with the data and all the stuff that the frontend can't handle.
+A front end is a visual representation of an application.
+The website you see now is a frontend part of the app: its text, sections, the menu at the top, etc. This website has a backend.
+It handles manipulation of the data and all the stuff that the front end can't handle.
 So, the frontend is the UI(user interface) and the backend is all the things under the hood we don't see.
 This website has to store all the texts somewhere, it can do that on the frontend, in a browser, but this information is local and can be shown only to you.
 Unless you host this website, therefore you can share your local data with others who are connected to the Internet.
-To be a host, you need to be connected to the Internet, have a static IP so other people/robots can "talk" to you.
+To be a host, you need to be connected to the Internet and have a static IP so other people/robots can "talk" to you.
 We call such hosts backends or servers.
 All the stuff on the Internet is stored on servers.

-So, the frontend is a part of an app that represents visual things.
+So, the front end is part of an app that represents visual things.
 The backend is a part of an app that handles all the other stuff apart from visual things: communicating with other servers, storing data in databases, etc.